Anguilla Jobs and Health Care

 So what to do?
 My suggestion if you are a "typical boomer in decent health"...

-I'm 57 years old and in generally good condition.
-I bought private worldwide medical insurance so have access to top medical care for serious ailments.
-For emergencies, I realistically take a small chance that I may not survive (in transit to Miami, for example) an emergency that I might have, say, if I was living in a major European or American city.
+For emergencies, I realistically take a small chance that I may not survive (in transit to Miami, for example) an emergency that I might survive, say, if I was living in a major European or American city.
+(Of course, some conditions are better not survived!)

 But, then again, I may not have survived living in Canada much longer.
 That cold weather led to frequency illnesses and 7 months of winter was getting pretty darn depressing.